 Brighton Le Sands Beach

 The shores of Botany Bay where the first fleet landed and just 3km south of the airport is home to Lady Robinsons Beach, Sydney’s longest beach.
+The is one of the most popular public parks in the area.

 Why Picnic at Brighton le Sands